 - Polar Pattern: Omni-directional, Cardioid

 - Impedance: 40 Ohm

 - Weight: 530g

 - Included Accessories: SM-1 Shock Mount, Spare elastics, European thread adapter, foam windscreen, padded aluminum flight case.

 I would definitely go with the NT1, as it’s much more affordable, comes in a kit with everything you need, has really great reviews, and is super quiet to boot.
 The problem with the NT2 is that it’s just really hard to find!
 I didn’t even come across a place where you can purchase it.
-The NT2 does have some extra bells and whistles, but I’ve heard it’s retail price was around $800.
-Not 100% sure if this is accurate though.
+The NT2 does have some extra bells and whistles, but I’ve heard it’s expensive.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

 Which of these tickles your pickle?
 Are you thinking about searching out a good deal on the NT2?
 I would love to hear from you.
 Until next time…